 It is an interesting mixture of flexible, down-to-earth, and serious (and visitors can already sense this in the tent) – combined in concentrated form in the core message.
-One of the overriding goals of Germany Year in the USA is to forge links to people throughout the country, not just in the big cities but also in the heartland, the rural regions that go to make up the centre of the USA, says the German Ambassador in Washington, Emily Haber.
+One of the overriding goals of the Year of German-American Friendship is to forge links to people throughout the country, not just in the big cities but also in the heartland, the rural regions that go to make up the centre of the USA, says the German Ambassador in Washington, Emily Haber.
 And to that end it is important to be flexible, but also down-to-earth.
 “After all, the events are meant to be fun, too.”

 German-American dialogue despite the tension

-This by no means implies ignoring the current tension in transatlantic relations, such as the motto of Germany Year – “Wunderbar together” might suggest.
+This by no means implies ignoring the current tension in transatlantic relations, such as the motto of the Year of German-American Friendship – “Wunderbar together” might suggest.
 However, differences at the political level have less of an impact on civil society than many might think, affirms Haber: “As current studies show, Germany continues to be perceived favourably in the United States, in fact to a growing extent – as an economic engine, a technology hub, and as a modern, tolerant, open-minded country.”